awkgroupag/datalab/README.md

 ## Usage - WINDOWS
 ### 1a.
 Start a single Jupyter Notebook directly
 In your `datalab` directory, just run `run_jupyter_notebook.cmd` directly.
 JupyterLab will open in Chrome automatically.
+Your browser will complain that the SSL certificate is not valid.

 ### 1b.
 Start the controlboard if it gets more complicated
 * Run `run_controlboard.cmd`.